thegetty/quire-docs/content/resources/install-pc.md

       npm install --g --production windows-build-tools
       ```
     This command installs c++ 2015 build tools and python 2 required for node-gyp.
 The process will take some time and you'll see the prompt with your the name of your computer and your username once it's complete.

+    5. Download **Pandoc** for Windows.
+You would download either the 32-bit installer or the 64-bit installer depending on your operating system.
+To install Pandoc you can either download the .msi or download the .zip file and run the .exe file in the directory.
+Either way works and will install Pandoc on your system.

-    5. Continue using PowerShell, but this time it's not required to run it as administrator (you can close the administrator window and open a new one) and type the following command to download **Quire CLI** to your computer from GitHub:
+    6. Continue using PowerShell, but this time it's not required to run it as administrator (you can close the administrator window and open a new one) and type the following command to download **Quire CLI** to your computer from GitHub:

       ```
       git clone https://github.com/gettypubs/quire-cli